Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: Introduction

 An invalid test case will provide incorrect feedback to the agent, potentially leading valid code implementations toward invalid ones or further misdirecting invalid implementations, making them deviate even more from the correct solution.
 Invalid or hallucinated tests pose two major challenges in LLM-based code generation: (1) false positives, where defective code passes erroneous tests, and (2) false negatives, where correct code fails due to flawed tests \cite{shinn2024reflexion}.
 As demonstrated in Section \ref{validity-perf}, the validity of tests has a significant impact on code generation performance.
 Despite this, existing studies have largely overlooked the critical issue of test validation in code generation workflows.
 In this paper, we address this critical question: \textbf{How can we determine whether an LLM-generated test case is valid when the code under test is unavailable or its correctness is unknown?}

 To address this challenge, we use a hallucination detection approach to predict invalid test cases generated by LLMs.
-Hallucination in the context of Natural Language Generation refers to the phenomenon where models generate text that is either non-sensical or unfaithful to the provided source content~\cite{ji2023survey}.
-Many recent works employ entropy as a potential way for LLM hallucination detection.~\cite{kadavath2022language, ledger2024detecting, quevedo2024detecting, huang2023look, fadeeva2024fact, varshney2023stitch, orgad2024llms, farquhar2024detecting, kossen2024semantic}.
+Hallucination in the context of natural language generation refers to the phenomenon where models generate text that is either nonsensical or unfaithful to the provided source content~\cite{ji2023survey}.
+Many recent works employ entropy as a potential method for LLM hallucination detection~\cite{kadavath2022language, ledger2024detecting, quevedo2024detecting, huang2023look, fadeeva2024fact, varshney2023stitch, orgad2024llms, farquhar2024detecting, kossen2024semantic}.

 Entropy is a probabilistic measure of uncertainty.
 Semantic entropy has been shown to be an effective approach to detect hallucinations~\cite{farquhar2024detecting} in LLMs.
 This method quantifies uncertainty based on the semantic content of the generated text rather than the entire text.
 Semantic entropy is a probabilistic approach that is computed over the meanings of the text rather than the sequence of words.
 A high semantic entropy score suggests that the model produces semantically diverse and uncertain responses, which may indicate hallucinations.
 We adopt this approach to detect hallucination and leverage it to validate LLM-generated tests.
 In Figure \ref{fig:1}, the token entropy corresponding to the function's input and the expected output of each test case in the box on the left is presented in the box on the right.
 For instance, in the test case \lstinline!assert maxarea([1, 3, 2, 5, 25, 24, 5]) == 24!, the token entropy of the expected output token \textit{24} is $0.1$, while the entropy values for the function input tokens $1, 3, 2, 5, 25, 24, 5$ are $1.9, 0.1, 0, 0.2, 0.1, 0, 0$, respectively.
 Comparing the token entropy scores of tests 1 and 4 with those of tests 2 and 3, we observe that invalid tests exhibit higher entropy values, either in the function input or the expected output tokens.
 This is expected, as LLMs are prone to generating invalid test cases when they are uncertain about the assertions' input or output, often as a result of hallucination.
 This observation motivated us to develop {\tool}, a tool that leverages entropy to validate LLM-generated tests. {\tool} supports Python class-based unit tests in addition to single line assertions.